Israttamu/Coffee-Shop-Sales/README.md

 This project analyzes sales data from a fictional coffee shop chain to uncover business insights, including customer behavior, product performance, and sales trends.
 The analysis was done using **Microsoft Excel** with **Power Query** for data cleaning, **Pivot Tables** for aggregation, and an **interactive dashboard** for visualization.

-The goal is to demonstrate skills in **data cleaning, transformation, visualization, and business reporting** — and in future updates, this will include **Python automation** for bonus points.
+The goal is to demonstrate skills in **data cleaning, transformation, visualization, and business reporting**

 ---